|Armoured Fighting Vehicles and Tanks preserved in Canada 7: New Brunswick, 5 Canadian Divison Support Base Gagetown

 M113, Hohenfels, Germany, Fallex, 27 Aug 1984.
 (Library and Archives Canada Photo, MIKAN No. 4868468)

 M113A1 APC, 12, west side of the Infantry School.

-Present day Armour in service with the RCD at 5 Canadian Division Support Base Gagetown.
+Present day Armour in service with the RCD at the Royal Canadian Armoured Corps School (RCACS), 5 Canadian Division Support Base Gagetown.

 Leopard A4, C Tp, RCD, 5 CDSB Gagetown, Oct 2016.
 (Author Photo)

 Leopard A4M, C Tp, RCD, 5 CDSB Gagetown.